 - Thank your guests GENEROUSLY for considering making the trip for the happiest day of your life.
-Invest in welcome bags, thank you cards for everyone who attends, and maybe an additional event or two as your way of thanking them for making the trip.
+Invest in welcome bags and thank you cards for everyone who attends.
+You might want to add an additional event or excursion as your way of thanking them for making the trip.

 A word about At Home Receptions (when you get back)